Suspension of Self-Service

 For access to the Victor·3, please use the "Contact Us" link above to submit a brief description of your research needs (e.g., assay time required, frequency, & "hands-on" vs. "programmable" process).

-If it is not practical to hand over your samples for "Victor·3" processing, you will be allowed to process your own samples – provided you agree to wear a mask and to avoid handling anything else in the facility.
+If it is not practical to hand over your samples for "Victor·3" processing, you will be allowed to process your own samples – provided you agree to wear a mask and to avoid handling anything else in the Core.

 ↵ Back to Top